-- The State's financial health and the impact this condition will have on state aid.
-Also, repercussions of the COVID-19 pandemic including but not limited to state aid uncertainty, the increase of the cost of living, the increased cost of doing business due to supply/demand & supply chain shortages, and the increased cost of labor due to employment shortages. - Recent District trend of decreasing enrollment.
+• The State's financial health and their unidentified treatment of fully funded/hold harmless school districts may impact the district in the future.
+Additionally, state aid uncertainty, the increase of the cost of living, the increased cost of doing business due to supply/demand & supply chain shortages, and the increased cost of labor due to employment shortages are other factors in consideration.

+• Recent District trend of decreasing enrollment.

-- Escalating cost of health insurance premiums. - Continued increasing cost of post-retirement benefits due to contractual bargaining obligations. - Anticipated decline in the local economic development within our district. - Potential increases of high cost, high need special education students.
+- Escalating cost of health insurance premiums. - Continued increasing cost of post-retirement benefits due to contractual bargaining obligations. - Anticipated decline in the local economic development within our district. - Potential increases of high-cost, high-need special education students.